 Friday, September 11, 2015

-Snowdon Peak, 13,077': The Quartzite Dragon (Plus, West Buttress and North Snowdon (N1), Point 12,628')
+Snowdon Peak, 13,077': The Quartzite Dragon (Plus, West Buttress and North Snowdon (N1), Peak 12,628')

 Essence: Snowdon is among my finger-count favorites in the San Juan Mountains.
 Follow the locals' perennial treasured trail to Snowdon Meadows, then scramble up the exposed quartzite scales on the dragon's spine to the summit seen from US 550.
+Caution!
+Snowdon Peak should be attempted only by experienced mountaineers.
+A hiker fatally lost his footing on Snowdon in 2024.
+North Snowdon is a safer, spectacular alternative.
+That hike is described at the end of this post.

 Travel: From the US 550/160 intersection in Durango, drive 41 miles north on US 550.
 One mile before Molas Pass, just shy of MM 63, turn right/east at the Andrews Lake sign.
 It is 0.7 mile to lakeside parking with an outhouse.